Macrobiotic Diet for Migraine: Foods, Principles And Migraine Prevention

 Macrobiotic philosophy also encourages:

-For many people, macrobiotic eating becomes more than just a diet — it becomes a broader lifestyle approach.
+For many, macrobiotic eating becomes more than a diet—it is a lifestyle.

 Pin this to Pinterest for later @migrainesavvy

 Migraine headaches and diet.
-Will a macrobiotic diet alone stop an attack? @migrainesavvy #migraines #headaches #migrainereliefA chocolate croissant or miso soup?
-What would you choose while considering a Macrobiotic Diet for Migraine Prevention?
+Will a macrobiotic diet alone stop an attack? @migrainesavvy #migraines #headaches #migrainereliefThe macrobiotic diet focuses on whole grains, vegetables, and balanced plant-based meals

 How the Macrobiotic Diet Approaches Migraine

-In macrobiotic philosophy, headaches are often viewed as a result of dietary imbalance.
+In macrobiotic philosophy, headaches often result from dietary imbalance.
+Foods are described in terms of Yin and Yang energy:

 According to macrobiotic teachings, migraine may develop when these food energies become too extreme.